1885 - A. L. Stuckey

 1885 - J. W. Payne

-In approximately 1885, J. W. Payne, the man responsible for naming Mascotte, laid claim to several thousand acres of wilderness throughout the area of modern day Mascotte and Groveland, forming Payne Enterprise.
+In approximately 1885, J. W. Payne, an entrepreneur and the man responsible for naming Mascotte, migrated from Baltimore, Maryland to St. Petersburg, Florida.
+Shortly, thereafter, he ventured northeastward and settled in a wilderness area then known as Sumter County, where laid claim to several thousand acres of wilderness throughout the area of modern day Mascotte, forming Payne Enterprise.
+It is believed that Payne owned an interest in the cargo and passenger ship, the SS Mascotte, which made regular trips between Baltimore and St. Petersburg.
 Payne's primary economic interest was the harvesting for turpentine and timber from the vast pine forests in the area.
 Both of these ventures proved to be extremely lucrative and there was soon a need for more laborers.

 He brought in Negro laborers who were beginning to migrate from Georgia seeking employment opportunities.
-Payne began to develop property near the settlement of Mascotte, where he constructed one or two room shanties for the Negros.
+Payne began to develop property near the settlement of Mascotte, where he constructed one or two room shanties for the Negro workers.

 1886 - Mount Olive Missionary Baptist Church

-These early Negro settlers may have been poor, but they were rich in faith and beleived that "the Lord would see them through".
+These early Negro settlers may have been poor, but they were rich in faith and believed that "the Lord would see them through".

 This group of early settlers who became members of Mount olive Church were: